mainul94/books/README.md

 When in dev mode electron runs with the `--inspect` flag which allows an external debugger to connect to port 5858.
-You can use chrome for this by visiting `chrome://inspect` while Frappe Books is running in dev mode.
+You can use chrome for this by visiting `chrome://inspect` while Leego Books is running in dev mode.

 See more [here](https://www.electronjs.org/docs/latest/tutorial/debugging-main-process#external-debuggers).

 #### Build

-To build Frappe Books and create an installer:
+To build Leego Books and create an installer:

 ```bash
 # start the electron app